 Here is a testimonial from Dr. Hanover of the Animal Hospital of Gurnee.
 Dr. Hanover has been helping with the IBR dogs since 2004 and he is the vet that helped us learn the most about the value of the 371 IFA Serology testing.
 While this lab is still available for testing, the IDEXX technicians will often push the Lyme Quant C6 or PCR testing as better options but I would trust the advise of a vet that uses this test routinely and helps his clients rather than advise from a Lab Rat!!!!
 Since the 371 is not currently in the IDEXX catalog- most of our vets have to order it this way 371 Written Order .
 Print this out and INSIST that your vet order this test!!!!

 IDEXX 3716 Lyme Quant C6- ELISA testing for Lyme disease, IFA Serology for Ehrlichia and RMSF--ELISA testing for the C6 Peptide protein is not accurate in dogs and has been documented in humans as being considered malpractice by the state of Virginia for Lyme disease testing (VA Lyme Disease Task Force 2011).
-Most dogs with low titers for Lyme disease will be missed by this test as it seems the detectable protein will only show up in titers of 1:640 or above.
+The Lyme Quant C6 technology is what makes up the Lyme portion of the 4DX snap test.
+It only tests for the specific protein of one strain of Lyme disease and misses many that can be found across the country.
+I have had dogs negative via the 4DX that had IFA titers of @1:1600 for disease.
 Titers for Ehrlichia and RMSF start at 1:25.
+IDEXX promotes this testing HEAVILY - the cost is higher for a questionable non reliable test.
+If is isn't reliable for humans how can they promote it for dogs?

 IDEXX Lyme Quant C6 Real Time PCR- ELISA testing for Lyme disease, PCR/DNA testing for 10 other diseases-- PCR testing as a rule is a big waste of time.
 It is rare that DNA for any organism will be found in a blood sample and any previous antibiotic therapy will negate finding any DNA (most vets do not know this).
 Lyme DNA is especially hard to find as it migrates all over the body.
 RMSF DNA can only be found in the first two weeks of infection.
 AVOID.